 Sec.
-58-281 Ten-year Storm Event Post-Development Rate of Runoff for Proposed Developments.
+58-281 Ten-Year and Twenty-Five-Year Storm Event Post-Development Rate of Runoff for Proposed Developments

-For all proposed developments, other than single-family residential, totaling 10,000 square feet or more (all phases), and all single-family residential developments totaling five acres or more (all phases), the ten-year storm event post-development rate of runoff shall not exceed the tenyear storm event predevelopment rate of runoff.
+For all proposed developments, other than single-family residential, totaling 10,000 square feet or more (all phases), and all single-family residential developments totaling five acres or more (all phases), the ten-year and twenty-five-year storm event post-development rate of runoff shall not exceed the ten-year and twenty-five-year storm event predevelopment rate of runoff.
+The post-development peak rates of runoff must be calculated using future condition rainfall depths resulting form no less than fifty years of climate escalation, while not exceeding predevelopment peak runoff rates produced by current rainfall depths estimates.
+The developershall also submit calculations showing the impacts to the detention facility from the one-hundred year storm event.
 To ensure that the post-development rate of run-off does not exceed the predevelopment rate of runoff, on-site detention is hereby required in a manner approved by the city department of public works.
 The detention system cannot release water from the site at a rate greater than the predevelopment rate of runoff.